DFKI-NLP/TQ_AutoTest/source/README.md

 # QT21 #

 ## Project ##
-This project is the web app of QT21, written in scala with Play framework, current deployed on http://lnv-3233.sb.dfki.de:9000/
+This project is the web app of QT21, written in scala with Play framework

 ### Debug ###
 run